 Deposits into your Lancer CA$H account can be made at the following locations.

 Checks must be payable to Longwood University.
 Cardholders who elect to deposit funds into a Lancer CA$H account are bound by the terms and conditions disclosed herein.
-The Lancer CA$H account will be administered by the Lancer Card Center located in room G22 in Lancaster Hall.
+The Lancer CA$H account will be administered by the Lancer Card & Campus Services Office located in Coyner G10.

 Information about the cardholder’s account will be disclosed to third parties only for the following reasons: (1) in order to complete a transaction; (2) in order to comply with court orders or other applicable laws; or (3) with the cardholder’s written permission.